 After completing training, we started the application and home study process.
 This takes up to six months.
 During that time, we told our caseworker that we wanted to be licensed for both foster care and adoption.
-Basically, when a child is in care, if reunification is not possible with birth parents and a family member is not available to care for the child, then we (the foster parents) have the option to adopt.
-This is what happened with our daughter, “M”.
-She came to our home as a newborn and never left!
+Basically, when a child is in care, if reunification is not possible with original parents or a family member is not available to care for the child, then we (the foster parents) have the option to adopt.
+This is what happened with our children.
+They came to our home temporarily, at first, and never left!

 I often felt like EVERYONE knew about our fertility struggles because we were working toward adoption — as if it is who I am.
 I could easily believe that, but I know infertility does not define a woman.
 Neither does motherhood.